A Neural Network Approach for Stochastic Optimal Control: Numerical Experiments

+To solve the weak problem we use FEniCS \cite{LangtangenLogg2017}, we create a triangular mesh for $\Omega$ and use $\mathcal{P}_1$ Lagrange finite elements to discretize $\Phi$ in space.
+We discretize $\Omega$ using 150 mesh points in each dimension, summing up to a total of 22,500 degrees of freedom, and use the step-size of $\du s = 0.001$ in time.
+At each time step, we use Newton's method to solve for $\Phi_n$, with relative error and absolute error tolerance for the solver set to $10^{-6}$ and $10^{-10}$, respectively.
+We denote the FEM solution by $\Phi_{\rm FEM}$.

-In \cref{fig:2d_compile}, we visualize the estimate of the value function and the optimal control policy at $t=0$ as well as example trajectories for randomly chosen initial states after training the model.
+In \cref{fig:2d_compile} we plot the solution $\Phi_{\rm FEM}$ as well as the optimal control policy at initial time $s = 0$ obtained via the feedback form.
+We also present trajectories originating from some randomly chosen initial states following the optimal policy.
 As expected, the trajectories travel from the initial points to the target while avoiding the obstacle in the center of the domain.

+In \cref{tab:Phi_J}, we evaluate the control objective, $J$, for some fixed initial state.
+We notice that the estimated value matches with $\Phi_{\rm FEM}(0)$, suggesting that the FEM solution is an accurate approximation of the true $\Phi$.
+It is also worth pointing out that FEM is sufficient for the 2D parabolic equation we have here since a variational form is explicitly available.
+However for problems without a easily accessible variational form, one may want to resort to methods in \cite{M2AN_1995__29_1_97_0,Kushner-1990} for true solutions.